 Add a Kick of Ginger: Fresh ginger root will give your smoothie a warming sensation.
 Grate fresh ginger into your smoothie prior to blending it.
 Ginger blends well with just about anything, but it is especially good with apples, pears, carrots, mangoes, citrus, pineapple and bananas.
 Don’t go overboard with bitter greens like dandelion or kale if you are using ginger.

 Hot Cayenne Pepper: Wait, did I just tell you to put cayenne pepper in your green smoothies?
 Yes!
 A dash of cayenne in a raw chocolate (cacao) smoothie gives a warm, Mexican flair to your chocolaty shake.
 Cayenne can also be used with raw vegetable blender soups.
-Check out this spicy red pepper soup.

 Raw Veggie Blender Soups: If you have a high-speed blender like the Vitamix, you can make warm soup in about 90 seconds.
 I love to make mine with carrots, tomatoes, a little onion, some fresh dill, a clove of garlic and a few stalks of celery.
 Blender soups provide the nutrition of fresh, whole vegetables in a steaming hot (from your high-speed blender) bowl of savory deliciousness.
 I can’t think of anything better to sip on a chilly fall or winter day.